-A fee per course is assessed for all online courses.
-There is an additional fee for a practice exam in MDLS 4212 Certification Preparation in lieu of a second textbook; this fee is not required for students who already have attained AMT registry at the MT (MLS) level, or for students who did not pass the first registry attempt and enroll in the course for remediation.
-A simulation fee is charged in MDLS 4331 in lieu of a textbook.
+A \$50 fee per course is assessed for all online courses.
+There is also a fee for a practice exam in MDLS 4212 Certification Preparation in lieu of a second textbook (this fee is not required if course is audited to remediate students who did not pass the first registry attempt), and a fee for a simulation program in MDLS 4331 in lieu of a textbook.

-REQUIREMENTS FOR THE BACHELOR OF SCIENCE MAJOR:

-CLINICAL LABORATORY SCIENCE
+REQUIREMENTS FOR THE BACHELOR OF SCIENCE MAJOR: CLINICAL LABORATORY SCIENCE

-GENERAL EDUCATION REQUIREMENTS 46
+GENERAL EDUCATION REQUIREMENTS

-English 1301, 1302 and 3 hours sophomore literature 9
+English 1301, 1302 and 3 hours sophomore literature9

-Fine Arts (music, theater, art or equivalent) 3
+Fine Arts (music, theater, art or equivalent)

-Christian Ministry 1320 and 1330 6
+Christian Ministry 1320 and 13306

-Political Science 2305 3
+Political Science 2305

-History 3
+History

-Social Science (CJUS, ECON, GEOG, PSYC, SOCI) 3
+Social Science (CJUS, ECON, GEOG, PSYC, SOCI)

-Physical Activity KINE 1238 2
+Physical Activity KINE 12382

 Science (Microbiology, College Chemistry, or Anatomy and Physiology with lab)8

-Mathematics
+Mathematics6

-Speech 1311, 1315 or 1318 3
+Speech 1311, 1315 or 1318

 Major Area of Study (see below) 40

 Electives (to total 120 hours)